-AST 102 - Stellar Astronomy w/Lab: GT-SC1 4 Credits
+AST 102 / AST 1120 - Stellar Astronomy w/Lab: GT-SC1 4 Credits

 Emphasizes the structure and life cycle of the stars, the sun, galaxies, and the universe as a whole, including cosmology and relativity.
 Incorporates laboratory experience.
-This is a statewide Guaranteed

-Transfer course in the GT- SC1 category.
-(Contact hours - 75)
+This is a statewide Guaranteed Transfer course in the GT- SC1 category.

-AST 150 - Astrobiology: Life in the Universe: GT-SC2 3 Credits
+AST 150 / AST 1150 - Astrobiology: Life in the Universe: GT-SC2 3 Credits